kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

   water marks show the range of values that occurred between samples.

 * `apiserver_flowcontrol_request_queue_length_after_enqueue` is a
-  vector of histograms of queue lengths for the queues, broken down by the labels `priorityLevel` and `flowSchema`, as sampled by the enqueued requests.
+  histogram vector of queue lengths for the queues, broken down by the labels `priorityLevel` and `flowSchema`, as sampled by the enqueued requests.
 Each request that gets queued contributes one sample to its histogram, reporting the length of the queue just